Vemestael/gw-dss-cpp/README.md

 ```
 $ cmake --build ./build --config <Debug|Release> --target <gw-dss-cpp|deployment|all>
 ```
-> As you can see, there is two available targets:
+> As you can see, there are two available targets:
 > * gw-dss-cpp - build application independently:
 > * deployment - run deployment(only on Windows).